qmk/qmk_firmware/keyboards/jj40/keymaps/cockpit/readme.md

 ### Function

--   Caps does not work.
-Might be an issue with my laptop, not JJ40 specific.
 -   Backlight breathing does not work.
 -   **Term** button is bound to `Calculator`.
 I have set this button as a shortcut to open a terminal.
 -   **Lock** is a shortcut for `Alt + L`